Table of Contents

 Sarcasm is a precise tool with a sharp edge.
 It’s like a double-edged sword; used effectively, it can be amusing, but misused, it can offend.
 A sarcastic tone involves saying one thing while implying the opposite.
 Characteristics of this tone are:

-• Caution and Clarity: Sarcasm requires a clear context to avoid confusion or offense.
+- Caution and Clarity: Sarcasm requires a clear context to avoid confusion or offence.

 Example: “Oh, wonderful, another meeting that promises to be as exciting as watching paint dry.
 I’m thrilled to dedicate an hour to this riveting endeavor.”